DSC-Unilag/ioExtended18/README.md

 # ioExtended18
 This is a repo containing all the materials used in the io Extended event for GDG UNILAG

-The sessions covered in the just concluded IO extended event covering the following codelabs:
+The sessions covered in the just concluded IO extended event covering the following slides and codelabs:

 ## Android